Getting Started with Saxophone

 One of the advantages of playing the saxophone is the consistency in fingering and note reading across different types of saxophones.
 Whether you’re playing the soprano or baritone saxophone, the fingerings remain the same.
 It’s pretty common for beginners to start with the alto saxophone and later switch to the tenor or baritone as they grow older and more experienced.

-You can find exceptional saxophone instructors with reasonable pricing.
-At Lesson With You, we offer half-hour saxophone lessons for $35 with teachers who hold at least a Bachelor’s degree in saxophone from renowned music schools with extensive performance experience.
+At Lesson With You, we offer half-hour saxophone lessons for $35 with teachers with advanced degrees in saxophone from top schools with extensive performance experience.
+No contracts required.

-When is my child ready to start saxophone lessons?
+When is my child ready to start saxophone?

 1. Your child likes contemporary music